 What to Serve With Grilled Lamb Kofta Kebabs

 - You can serve these kofta on their skewers if you like.
-Or to serve them in pita, slide them off into the pita.
+Or to serve them in pita bread, slide them off into the pita.
 Or if you want, you can remove the skewers and slice them into large bite-sized chunks.

 - Home-made Greek Yogurt Garlic Aioli Sauce or our tzatziki is a really wonderful accompaniment.
 Or if you’re in a rush, even serving with a dollop of plain full-fat Greek yogurt is also delicious.

 - Serve warm pita or flatbreads.
 There are some great gluten-free ones if you are gluten-free.